 What is the impact of a weaker shilling on businesses?

-2. Focus on local suppliers where possible to reduce reliance on imports.
-Probably it is time to focus on local supplies especially where you use local raw materials or alternative.
+- Focus on local suppliers where possible to reduce reliance on imports.
+It is probably time to focus on local supplies, especially when you use local raw materials or alternatives.

 d.
 Tourism Could Take a Hit